Forex Risk Management

-You know that you are limited to a maximum of 4 loses today (according to the numbers in the example above, where you risk 0.5% per trade and allow max risk of 2% per day).
+You know that you are limited to a maximum of 4 loses today (according to the numbers in the example above, where you risk 0.5% per trade and allow a max risk of 2% per day).

 This kind of risk profiling has another critical aspect.
-It keeps your drawdown under control, and drawdown even though it is a necessity, it could ruin you psychologically and emotionally.
+It keeps your drawdown under control, and drawdown even though it is a necessity, could ruin you psychologically and emotionally.

 Let’s take a look at the following table below.
 It shows us how much we will need to gain, in order to get back to break-even (no profit, no loss) after a losing period.